E. 1999 Eternal: Critical reception

 Upon release, E. 1999 Eternal met with critical acclaim.
-Cheo H. Coker of the Los Angeles Times wrote that the group "has raised the stakes of the gangsta rap game, not only in terms of pure, gritty excess, but also in rhyme-style, cadence and delivery", concluding: "This is the kind of album that starts out good and gets better with repeated listenings—as the dark, subliminal references clear up.
+Cheo H. Coker of the Los Angeles Times wrote, "This Cleveland-based quartet has raised the stakes of the gangsta rap game, not only in terms of pure, gritty excess, but also in rhyme-style, cadence and delivery.
+Bone isn’t content to just shoot at that next emcee or punk in their neighborhood; they’ll harmonize about it too, mixing graphic imagery with old-fashioned street-corner crooning.
+Essentially, this is a West Coast-style dancehall record, complete with heavy-looped bass lines, electronic gunshots, warped-out dub sounds and fast-paced rhyming style mixed with harmonizing that the Jamaicans call sing-jeh.
+No change in subject matter: just bloody shoot-’em braggadocio, laced with ominous piano samples.
+This is the kind of album that starts out good and gets better with repeated listenings—as the dark, subliminal references clear up.
 Easily one of the most worthwhile rap purchases of the year."

-Retrospectively, Jason Birchmeier of AllMusic described E. 1999 Eternal as "an impressive debut full-length that dismisses any notion that the group was merely a one-hit wonder", adding that it "maintains a consistent tone, one that's menacing and somber, produced entirely by DJ U-Neek, a Los Angeles-based producer who frames the songs with dark, smoked-out G-funk beats and synth melodies."
-The Source hailed E. 1999 Eternal as one of The Top 100 Rap Albums of 1990s.
+Retrospectively, Jason Birchmeier of AllMusic described E. 1999 Eternal as such: "Following the surprise success of Bone Thugs-N-Harmony's summer 1994 anthem "Thuggish Ruggish Bone," the group returned a year later with E. 1999 Eternal, an impressive debut full-length that dismisses any notion that the group was merely a one-hit wonder.
+From beginning to end, the album maintains a consistent tone, one that's menacing and somber, produced entirely by DJ U-Neek, a Los Angeles-based producer who frames the songs with dark, smoked-out G-funk beats and synth melodies."
+The Source hailed E. 1999 Eternal as one of The Top 100 Rap Albums of The 1990s.